bodecci/swish_project_2/Monitor-resource.md

     - Accessing data efficiently
     - and Cost optimization.

-Steps to architect for large datasets:
+## Steps to architect for large datasets:

+1. **Object Storage**:
-    1. Object Storage: I would recommend use of an object storage (AWS S3) as the primary storage for large datasets.
-S3 provides high availability and durability.
+    - I would recommend the use of an object storage (AWS S3) as the primary storage for large datasets.
+    - S3 provides high availability and durability.
 And you can access specific parts of the data (range queries).
-        - If the application requires real-time data sharing, one can think of a Distributed File System, that allows for concurrent access to shared data by multiple pods
+    - If the application requires real-time data sharing, one can think of a Distributed File System, that allows for concurrent access to shared data by multiple pods.

-    2. Data loading and memory management: Loading the entire dataset at once (100-250GB) would be memory demanding, rather take advantage of streaming: Fetch only the necessary parts of data at runtime.
+2. **Data loading and memory management**:
+    - Loading the entire dataset at once (100-250GB) would be memory demanding, rather take advantage of streaming: Fetch only the necessary parts of data at runtime.
-        - Use Distributed in-memory storage: Redis or Memcache for datasets less than 100GB and tools like Apache Ignite ofr datasets 250GB+.
-Kafka a another tool to lok to implement for streaming.
+    - Use Distributed in-memory storage: Redis or Memcache for datasets less than 100GB and tools like Apache Ignite for datasets 250GB+.
+Kafka is another tool to look to implement for streaming.

+3. **Kubernetes Resource Management**:
-    3. Since the applications would be deployed in Kubernetes clusters, one would need to set apropriate memory limits and requests for pods.
+    - Since the applications would be deployed in Kubernetes clusters, one would need to set appropriate memory limits and requests for pods.
-        - Ensure nodes in the cluster have enough memory to suport resource requests to pods for datasets that large.
+    - Ensure nodes in the cluster have enough memory to support resource requests to pods for datasets that large.
-        - You can take advantage of node affinity and taints/tolerations to assign high-memory workloads to specific nodes
+    - You can take advantage of node affinity and taints/tolerations to assign high-memory workloads to specific nodes.

+4. **Data Processing**:
-    4. Data Processing: Using data processing frameworks would help alleviate some of the bottlenecks that one might encounter with such large datasets.
-Using frameworks like Apache Spark to distribute workload across multiple nodes or pods.
+    - Using data processing frameworks would help alleviate some of the bottlenecks that one might encounter with such large datasets.
+    - Using frameworks like Apache Spark to distribute workload across multiple nodes or pods.
-        - Batch vs Real time processing: If the dataset is not time-sensitive, process the data in batches to reduce memory pressures.
+    - Batch vs Real-time processing: If the dataset is not time-sensitive, process the data in batches to reduce memory pressures.
 If real-time processing is what is required, data streaming framework like Kafka is a good option.

+5. **Observability and Monitoring**:
-    5. Observability and Monitoring: One would want to implement monitoring and observability for memory usage for the nodes and pods.
-Setup alerts for memory over-utilization.
+    - One would want to implement monitoring and observability for memory usage for the nodes and pods.
+    - Setup alerts for memory over-utilization.

+6. **Autoscaling with HPA and VPA**:
-    6. I talked about HPA and VPA for when scaling cluster above, but it is also a good option to use when looking to adjust the memory alocation.
+    - I talked about HPA and VPA for when scaling clusters above, but it is also a good option to use when looking to adjust the memory allocation.
-        - VPA: use VPA to adjust for memory allocation dynamically based on usage.
+        - **VPA**: Use VPA to adjust for memory allocation dynamically based on usage.
-        - HPA: If the workloads is distributed across multiple pods, using HPA to scale out based on memory utilization.
+        - **HPA**: If the workloads are distributed across multiple pods, use HPA to scale out based on memory utilization.

+---

-    These are teh steps I woudl take to load large datasets into application code.
+These are the steps I would take to load large datasets into application code.